mibur1/comet/docs/source/sections/installation.rst

 Installation
 ------------

-As Comet contains a fair amount of dependencies, it should be installed in a dedicated Python environment (e.g. `Conda <https://conda-forge.org/download>`_ or another environment manager of your choice) to avoid version conflicts:
+As Comet contains a fair amount of dependencies, it should be installed in a dedicated Python environment (e.g. `conda through miniforge <https://conda-forge.org/download>`_ or another environment manager of your choice) to avoid version conflicts:

 .. code-block:: shell